 Academic Search Premier

-The world's largest scholarly, multidiscipline, full-text database designed specifically for academic institutions.
+Scholarly, multidiscipline, full-text database designed specifically for academic institutions.

 In-depth, non-biased coverage of political and social issues, with regular reports on topics in health, international affairs, education, the environment, technology and the U.S. economy.